orderfactory/design-principles-js/README.md

 - **Explicit Dependencies (EDP)**: Temporal dependencies ARE dependencies.
 If B requires A to complete, that's a dependency that should be visible, not implicit.
 - **Observability-First (OFP)**: Timing bugs are notoriously hard to debug without traces showing causality and latency.
 TDP + OFP enables diagnosis.
 - **Backpressure-First (BFP)**: BFP handles rate/volume; TDP handles timing/ordering.
 Together they address temporal concerns comprehensively.
-- **Design for Testability (DfT)**: Implicit temporal coupling is a primary cause of test flakiness.
+- **Design for Testability (DFT)**: Implicit temporal coupling is a primary cause of test flakiness.
 Explicit coupling with injected time enables deterministic testing.

 **Location:** [temporal-decoupling-principle](./temporal-decoupling-principle)